stevan/mpp/SESSION_PROMPT.md

-# Session 14 Prompt - MPP Parser Development
+# Session 15 Prompt - MPP Parser Development

 ## Quick Start

 You are continuing development of the **MPP (Modern Perl Parser)** project.
 This is a TypeScript-based parser for a modern subset of Perl, built with strict TDD methodology.

 **Current Status:**
-- **247 tests passing** ✅
+- **266 tests passing** ✅
-- **~2,550 lines of parser code**
+- **~2,650 lines of parser code**
-- Last session: Implemented Sprint 4 (Modern Postfix Dereferencing)
+- Last session: Implemented Sprint 5 (Package System)
-- Sprint 4 COMPLETE - Modern dereferencing done!
+- Sprint 5 COMPLETE - Module organization done!

 ## Critical Files to Read First